fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/addon/custom-fields/faq.md

 ## I've created custom fields, but they don't show in my booking form

-Some themes have overwritten the booking form used by [Restaurant Reservations](http://wordpress.org/plugins/restaurant-reservations).
+Some themes have overwritten the booking form used by [Five Star Restaurant Reservations](http://wordpress.org/plugins/restaurant-reservations).
 Unfortunately, in doing so they have broken compatibility with my addons.

 Known themes that are problematic include the Nuvo and Aqua themes.
 Others have cropped up from time to time.